 George Allison’s love for Knox was evident from the moment he stepped back onto the campus.
-He immediately set to work improving facilities, updating technology and installing computers and Promethean ActivBoards in all classrooms; as well as re-energizing the Offices of Admissions, Development and Alumni Affairs.
-In addition, he strengthened a faltering Parents’ Association holding regular meetings in his home.
+He immediately set to work improving facilities, updating technology and installing computers and Promethean ActivBoards in all classrooms.
+He re-energized the Offices of Admissions, Development and Alumni Affairs and strengthened a faltering Parents’ Association, holding regular meetings in his home.
 Also through his initiative, the “Semper ad Lucem” Chapter of the National Honor Society was established at Knox.
-George Allison’s involvement in the local community, his standing in the independent school profession and his participation in various conferences around the world are helping to raise awareness of Knox.
-In addition, his continual outreach to alumni, parents and friends has begun to yield positive results, such as the Knipe Cottage expansion, scheduled for completion in August of 2011 that will make it possible to house twenty-four additional girls and three faculty families.
-Also, the School is waiting for final approval from the town and village for the building of a seventy-foot “catwalk” into Stony Brook Harbor to support our camp program and Knox Crew.
-Many long-time Board members have been transitioning off of the Board of Trustees, enabling the Board of Trustees and Mr. Allison to fill these vacancies with alumni of the School.
+George Allison’s involvement in the local community, his standing in the independent school profession, and his participation in various conferences around the world helped to raise awareness of Knox.
+In addition, his outreach to alumni, parents and friends supported the Knipe Cottage expansion to provide additional student and faculty housing.
+Under his direction, the School submitted a request for approval from the town and village for the building of a seventy-foot “catwalk” into Stony Brook Harbor to support the camp program and Knox Crew.
+As long-time Board members transitioned off of the Board of Trustees, Mr. Allison filled these vacancies with alumni of the School.
 In accepting the position of Headmaster, George Allison’s goal was to “right the Good Ship Knox”, preserving the best of the past and guiding the School toward its considerable potential in the second decade of the 21st Century.
-He is making notable progress in all areas as he continues to lead Knox “Always toward the Light.”
+He made notable progress in all areas while leading Knox “Always Toward the Light.”

-After George Allison’s retirement, Thad Gaebelein became headmaster.
-He had an unique background, serving as an Army officer, taught military history at West Point, also served as DIrector of Ethics and Character Development at the United States Merchant Marine Academy.
-After serving, he was formerly the Headmaster of The Stony Brook School.
-Under his direction the dedication of Erikson Hall had taken place to honor Clifford Erickson.
-The school was also involved in engaging projects such as building a greenhouse and being apart of charity work in the community.
+After George Allison’s retirement, Thad Gaebelein became The Knox School’s new Headmaster.
+An Army officer, Mr. Gaebelein had taught military history at West Point and served as Director of Ethics and Character Development at the United States Merchant Marine Academy.
+He had also served as the former Headmaster of The Stony Brook School prior to joining Knox.
+Under his direction the dedication of Eriksen Hall had taken place to honor Clifford Eriksen.
+The school was also involved in engaging projects such as building a greenhouse and being a part of charity work in the community.